ezzing/3DLayout-documentation/2-Integration.md

 ### getLayout

-Returns a layout's information related to the given id
+Returns the information of a layout related to the given id

     Ezzing3DApi.getLayout(id, function(err, layoutData) {
         if (err) throw err;